-Measure no. 2 will make initiatives expensive
+Measure No. 2 will make initiatives expensive

 Constitutional amendments are often used to put legislation beyond the reach of the legislature since the legislature is not free to alter the constitution without a vote of the people.

-This was the strategy of the group sponsoring the creation of the N.D.
-Ethics Commission.
+This was the strategy of the group sponsoring the creation of the North Dakota Ethics Commission.
 Without protection of the Commission from the Legislature, the Commission could be restricted or even abolished by the Legislature if it started turning up malfeasance.

 Under Measure 2, petitioners must go through the cost of gathering 27,000 signatures and then conduct a state-wide promotional campaign to convince the electorate to vote for it.
 As a former advertising manager, I know that it takes more than $100,000 to get simple facts to the voters.